Vanessa's work exists in the field of objects, installation and jewellery. She asks questions

 Before she came to Idar-Oberstein in 2014, she completed a three-year handcraft

 apprenticeship in Michelstadt, Odenwald where she became a professional ivory sculptor.

 Afterwards, she began to study at the Hochschule Trier in Idar-Oberstein, where she graduated from the Bachelor of Fine Arts program in 2017.
-Two years later, she is about to graduate from the Master of Fine Arts program with a degree in Gemstones and Jewellery.
+She graduated from the Master of Fine Arts program with a degree in Gemstones and Jewellery in 2020.